PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-billing-webhook-events/README.md

 ## Subscription lifecycle

-Here the lifecycle of a subscription in different use case.
+You can see here the lifecycle of a subscription for different use cases.

 <p style="text-align: center;">
 <img src="/assets/images/3-webhook-events/lifecycle_subscription_with_trial.jpg"